Teenager Attitude In A 7 Year Old Body

 He is very smart, very athletic, eats nothing but home cooked meals for the most part, and learns things incredibly quickly.

 It feels like a teenager in a 7 year old's body.
 Any suggestions?
 I'm not getting through to him, and his behaviour is getting him in trouble (not finishing school work on time, talking back, just a general bad attitude about everything).
 Then the other 50% of the time he's an angel.
 So frustrating.

 Answer: I think some of this behavior can be pretty typical for a 7 year old, but there are some ways to help avoid it from continuing.

 Try sitting down with him and laying some ground rules.
 Tell him specifically what type of behavior is unacceptable and what the consequence will be if he engages in that behavior.

 Some ideas would be that he has to provide 2 written positive comments for every negative comment he makes (You will have to keep track of this).
-He has to complete an extra chore free of charge for every time he talks back.
+He has to complete an extra chore free of charge for every time

 So, when he does these things simply say, "Oh that's too bad, it looks like you owe me two written positve comments." or "Oh that's too bad, it looks like you owe me one free chore."
 Don't engage in any other types of arguments or conversations about it.
 If he continues, state again, "Oh that's too bad it looks like you now owe me 4 positive comments (or 2 free chores)." and so on until he stops.